-The central concept of PKP is a position-independent, universal home octave for any piece of music.
+The central concept of PKP is a position-independent universal home octave for any piece of music.
 This conceptual octave has two parts: a 12-half-tone chromatic scale, and a DNA-like alphabet for representing building blocks from the scale.
-Building blocks - tritones and fifos (fifths or fourths) - are fundamental intervals that both define scales and provide chords.

-Developing a simple notation requires starting cold from a simple but accurate conceptual representation of a home octave on the piano as a line divided into 12 equal parts identifying 12 half tones.
-A half tone is the musical interval played by adjacent piano keys, so the 12 half tones identify 13 piano keys.
-The bottom @ is the home tonic and the top @ is the 13th piano key, which is at once the top note of the same octave and the tonic of the next octave up, which looks the same on the keyboard and is harmonically equivalent.
+Developing a simple notation for this concept requires starting cold from the simple but accurate conceptual representation of a home octave on the piano shown next, namely a line divided into 12 equal parts identifying 12 half tones.

+The bottom @ is the home tonic and the top @ is at once the top note of the home octave and the tonic of the next octave up, which looks the same on the keyboard and is harmonically equivalent.
 Thus one conceptual home octave represents a stack of actual home octaves in a position-independent way.
-The piano keyboard provides overlapping home octaves offset by half tones, in which the half tones in the overlapped parts are shared.
+Bear with me while I now explain a few things about this simple picture that are fundamental to understanding PKP.